2025-09-05 Convergence classes

 (:math:`q` stands for “quotient”) A smaller convergence factor \(\rho\) represents faster convergence.

-A slightly weaker condition, \(r\)-linear convengence or linear convergence, is that
+A slightly weaker condition, \(r\)-linear convergence or linear convergence, is that

 \[\lvert e_{k + 1} \rvert \leq \lvert e_k \rvert\]